awsdocs/aws-doc-sdk-examples/javascriptv3/README.md

 ### Build the Docker image

-1. Install and run docker on your machine.
+1. Install and run Docker on your machine.
 2. Navigate to the same directory as this readme.
-3. Run `docker build -t <image_name> .` where `image_name` is a name you provide for the image.
+3. Run `docker build -t <image_name> .` and replace `image_name` with a name for the image.

 ### Launch the Docker container